Cvedia/syncity-redist/README.md

 # What is this?

-This is a compilation of demo scripts and helper functions for syncity simulator intended to show case some test scenarios programatically built and at the same time allow familiarizing with the command line interface.
+This is a compilation of sample scripts and helper functions for syncity simulator intended to show case some test scenarios programatically built and at the same time allow familiarizing with the command line interface.

+As you learn how the system works, you can simply get one of the provided scripts as base, place it under syncity/scripts/ folder to make it visible to the controller script.

+## Structure

+- `syncity.py`: Main controller / spawner
+- `syncity/`
+  - `scripts/`: Scripts repository, check `template.py` as main reference
+  - `helpers.py`: Generic helpers for spawning objects and cameras
+  - `common.py`: Telnet controller, output functions and other
+  - `settings_manager.py`: Singleton for cross-module shared variables

 # How to install?